8ma10s/CS111_Lab2/README.txt

+Included Files

+lab2_add.c: adds and subtracts 1, with yield and sync options SortedList.h: Interface for SortedList
+SortedList.c: Implementation of the SortedList lab2_list.c: driver program that operates on SortedList, with yield and sync options
+Makefile: contains all information needed for compilation and execution lab2_add.csv: data points used for analyzing lab2_add lab2_lis.csv: data points used for analyzing lab2_list

+lab2_add-1.png -- lab2_add-5.png: statistics for lab2_add
+lab2_list-1.png -- lab2_list-4.png: statistics for lab2_list
+README.txt: this file. contains information about all files

+Limitations

+For lab2_add, sync options are made to be ignored if anything other than m,s,c are specified.
+Iterations and thread numbers are ignored if they are less than 1.

+For lab2_list, sync options are ignored if none of the letters are i,d,l.
+If one of them is i,d,l, then that option is set.
+This program cannot sort correctly if multi-threaded, unless you enable sync options.

+Test Methodology
+Tests are done solely using the test script given.

+Questions (answers)

 2.1.1
 It takes many iterations before errors are seen because then the total time to complete all iterations will be longer, increasing the chance of two iterations from the different thread occurring at the same time.